 Last updated on April 6, 2023 by Wandering our World

-Below, we’ll take a close look at how these two destinations compare in several key areas, from their activities, beaches, and food to showing you which is better for couples, families, backpackers and more.
+Below, we’ll take an in-depth look at how Sorrento and Naples compare in a range of key areas, like beaches, activities, accommodation, family-friendly things to do, and more.
 All so you can make the right holiday decision!

 - A Quick Overview

 - Which Is Best For Beaches?

 - Where To Stay According To Your Budget